 That is not sustainable on a larger scale.

-John Lewis at nearby Lewis BBQ is all wood as well, but I suspect his method uses the wood much more effectively, as he simply adds logs to a fire-box on the side of his very large, efficiently designed pits.
-The heat and smoke from the fire-box is what fires the pit.
+John Lewis at nearby Lewis Barbecue is all wood as well, but I suspect his method uses the wood much more effectively, as he simply adds logs to a fire-box on the side of his very large, efficiently designed pits.
+The heat and smoke from the fire-box are what fires the pit.

 In Scott’s case, the wood is burned separately in a barrel far away from his pits.
 The embers are scooped into shovels and carried to the pits and spread under the hogs.

 None of the heat from the burning process is used to cook with.

 As a result, Scott will require an enormous volume of hardwoods to fire his pits.

 How well can that be done in the obviously more urban setting of Charleston?